Time and Space Complexity Analysis Practical Guide

 list is K

 -ary tree.
-However, since the growth of this tree is directly related to the denominations in the coins
+However, the growth of this tree is directly related to the denominations of coins in the coins

-list, its structure is irregular, making it difficult to accurately calculate the total number of nodes in the tree.
+list, resulting in an irregular structure that makes it difficult to precisely calculate the total number of nodes.

-For this situation, a simpler approach is to approximate using the worst-case scenario:
+In such cases, a simpler approach is to approximate based on the worst-case scenario:

 .

-What is the structure of the tree?
-We do not know, so we assume the worst case where it is a complete K
+What is the structure of this tree?
+Unknown, so we handle it based on the worst-case scenario, assuming it is a full K

 -ary tree.

-has a total number of nodes according to the geometric series sum formula (K^N - 1)/(K - 1)
+has a total number of nodes calculated using the geometric series formula (K^N - 1)/(K - 1)

-Of course, we know that the actual number of nodes in this tree is not as many, but representing it with provides a rough upper bound, which clearly indicates that this is an exponential algorithm and that we need to find ways to optimize its efficiency.
+Of course, we know the actual number of nodes is less than this, but using as an approximate upper bound is acceptable and clearly shows that this is an exponential algorithm that requires optimization for efficiency.

-Therefore, sometimes when your estimated time complexity differs from someone else's, it does not necessarily mean one of you is wrong.
-Both could be correct, just differing in the precision of the estimation.
+Therefore, sometimes your estimated time complexity may differ from someone else's, which doesn't necessarily mean one of you is wrong; it could simply be a difference in estimation precision.

-Theoretically, we aim for a more accurate and "tight" upper bound, but obtaining an exact upper bound requires a certain level of mathematical skill.
-For the purpose of interview preparation, it is acceptable to settle for the correct order of magnitude (linear/exponential/logarithmic/quadratic, etc.).
+Theoretically, we aim to achieve an accurate and "tight" upper bound, but obtaining an accurate upper bound requires strong mathematical skills.
+When preparing for interviews, it's acceptable to settle for less as long as the order of magnitude (linear/exponential/logarithmic/quadratic, etc.) matches.

-In the field of algorithms, besides using Big O notation for asymptotic upper bounds, there are also methods for representing asymptotic lower bounds and tight bounds, among others.
-Interested readers can explore these further.
-However, from a practical standpoint, the explanation provided here regarding Big O notation is sufficient.
+In the field of algorithms, besides using Big O notation for asymptotic upper bounds, there are also asymptotic lower bounds and asymptotic tight bounds, which interested readers can explore on their own.
+However, from a practical perspective, the above explanation of Big O notation is sufficient.

 Non-Recursive Algorithm Analysis

-The space complexity of non-recursive algorithms is generally easy to determine.
-You simply check if it involves allocating any array or similar storage space.
+The space complexity of non-recursive algorithms is usually easy to calculate; just check if it requires arrays or similar storage space.
 Therefore, I will mainly discuss the analysis of time complexity.